 3. Ideal for limited-focus learning: Microlearning videos don’t demand extensive focus, which makes them a popular training medium of choice, especially for busy professionals.

-Like any video-based learning program, micro video-based learning requires a cohesive strategy.
+Like any video-based learning programme, micro video-based learning requires a cohesive strategy.
 And the best way to implement such a strategy is through a Learning Experience platform like Engage.
 Here’s how to put video microlearning into practice by building a library of curated content on the Engage platform:

 1. Subject matter experts (SMEs) can provide content and video themselves: Rather than piecing together video content yourself, work with experts in the field.
 Get SMEs to create small-footprint video content on topics of interest related to your courses.